michaelfig/mediasoup-broadcast-example/README.md

 This project is a vanilla Javascript example of how to use Mediasoup to support the specific case of one-to-many broadcast audio/video on individual "channels".
 I prefer writing Typescript, but I wanted to demonstrate a minimal implementation for learning purposes.

 There are no techniques borrowed from other code, just the docs.
-Accordingly, the license for this code is MIT (simple, permissive) to encourage you to derive your own software from it without legal worries.
+Accordingly, the ISC license (simple, permissive) is used for this code to encourage you to derive your own software from it without legal worries.
 Pull requests are welcome!
 I don't want to add more features, but polishing and simplifying this example are important to me.
 See the TODO.md for suggested contributions.

 ## Quickstart